A Menagerie of Wormholes and Cosmologies in the Gravitational Path Integral: A menagerie of (Euclidean) gravitational saddles

 As already mentioned, we focus on the case $c_{\rm AdS} = -2\sqrt{A_{\rm AdS}(A_{\rm AdS}-A_{\rm dS})} $, for which Eq.~\eqref{eq:Huv_wineglass} can be written as

 Indeed, in this case, out of the five parameters, two correspond to the metric and scalar sources (the later being set to zero) and of the three remaining, two correspond to the value of the potential in the UV ($\tilde{V}_{\rm AdS}$) and in the IR ($\tilde{V}_0$).
 The last one corresponds to the electromagnetic potential at the $\mathbb{Z}_2$ reflection point $H_{0,WG}$ (which is implicitly connected to the boundary source value $H_{\rm UV}$ by \eqref{eq:Huv_wineglass}) and the two values of the potential $\tilde{V}_{{AdS},\,0}$.
 All other quantities are functions of these parameters.
+Using the eqs.~\eqref{eq:energydensitywormhole} and~\eqref{eq:rhorad_worm}, together with the condition $A_{\rm dS}<c_{\rm dS}<2$, we also obtain